From Artwork to Farm Work: Historic Latinx Sites in California

-The places that represent Latino and Hispanic history are incredibly varied—architecturally, geographically, and in terms of their impact on American society.
+The places that represent Latinx and Hispanic history are incredibly varied—architecturally, geographically, and in terms of their impact on American society.
 Some sites were integral to the 20th-century farm workers’ movement, while others represent religious tolerance in a diverse community.
 Still others maintain visible marks from the artists who painted on their walls, and many sites were at one time frequented by famous guests.

-To shine a light on such places, the Hispanic Access Foundation’s Latino Heritage Scholars released the 2017 Place, Story, and Culture Report, which documents 10 significant places in Latino history worth preserving.
+To shine a light on such places, the Hispanic Access Foundation’s Latino Heritage Scholars released the 2017 Place, Story, and Culture Report, which documents 10 significant places in Latinx history worth preserving.
 Many of these places already are in the process of being saved, thanks to community-led, grassroots efforts, and are ready for the next step of national recognition.

 The report was created by scholars Manuel G. Galaviz, Norma Hartell, and Ashleyann Perez-Rivera, and it includes a range of places like Rio Vista Farm in Socorro, Texas (a National Treasure of the National Trust), Santa Rita Hall in Phoenix, Arizona, and Pueblo of Tortugas in southern New Mexico.
 Site selection was based not only on these places' contributions to Latino and American history, but also on their likelihood of receiving additional protections.